Using deep learning to construct stochastic local search SAT solvers with performance bounds: Experimental details

-We trained our model on a dataset of 396 satisfiable instances equally distributed between $n \in [100,200,300]$ and $1 \leq \alpha \leq 4.82$.
-We generated these instances with the python library CNFgen (see Ref.~\cite{cnfgen_lib}) and post-selected on satisfiable instances.
-For generating the solutions, we used the Glucose3 solver ~\cite{glucose} implemented in the Pysat library in Ref.~\cite{pysat}.
-As it turns out, this number of training instances is already enough for our model to learn the important characteristics of these SAT-instances.
-For the Interaction network, we used a number of $l=5$ message passing steps and 2 layers of dimension $d = 200$ for every fully connected layer, in every message passing step.
-As hyperparameters for the loss, we used $z=2, \beta = 1, \gamma_1 = 1, \gamma_2 = 1$.
-For the optimization, we used the ADAM-optimizer with a learning rate of $10^{-3}$, a batchsize of $1$, and trained for $50$ epochs.
+We have trained our model on a dataset of $396$ satisfiable instances equally distributed between $n \in [100,200,300]$ and $1 \leq \alpha \leq 4.82$.
+We have generated these instances with the python library CNFgen (see Ref.~\cite{cnfgen_lib}) and post-selected on satisfiable instances.
+We have used the Glucose3 solver~\cite{glucose} implemented in the \emph{Pysat library} in Ref.~\cite{pysat} to generate the solutions.
+As it turns out, this number of training instances is already enough for our model to learn the important characteristics of these SAT instances.
+For the \emph{interaction network}, we have used $l=5$ message passing steps and two layers of dimension $d = 200$ for every fully connected layer in every message passing step.
+As hyperparameters for the loss, we used $z=2, \beta = 10^6, \gamma_1 = 1, \gamma_2 = 1$.
+For the optimization, we used the ADAM-optimizer with a dynamical learning rate decaying from an initial learning rate of $10^{-1}$ exponentially to a final learning rate of $10^{-3}$, a batch size of $1$, and $200$ training epochs.

+To evaluate the resulting model, we ran the oracle-based WalkSAT and MT algorithms on an evaluation set of $2052$ instances, also containing an equal number of instances across $n \in [100,200,300]$ and $1 \leq \alpha \leq 4.82$.
+We ran each algorithm for up to $10^6$ steps and $1000$ runs per test instance.